Ruimusume/ACNHID/README.md

 日站博客：http://ruisan.blog.jp/</br>
 微博：https://weibo.com/ruisan</br>

-Data in this table include simplified Chinese, English and Japanese，Comparison of three languages</br>
 In addition, it includes the selling price and purchase price of items</br>
 </br>
 Switch Animal Crossing: New Horizons items ID Database<br>